Jan. 6 Committee Finally Subpoenas Trump for His Testimony

 Among the skeptics that Trump will testify is Shan Wu, a former federal prosecutor, who wrote for The Daily Beast last week that the chances of Trump will testify are “dim and distant.”

+“You were at the center of the first and only effort by any U.S. President to overturn an election and obstruct the peaceful transition of power, ultimately culminating in a bloody attack on our own Capitol and on the Congress itself,” the subpoena said.

+The subpoena said the committee’s investigation is part of an effort to ensure “that no future president could succeed at anything even remotely similar to the unlawful steps you took to overturn the election.”

 After the subpoena vote last week, Trump lashed out in a letter sent to Jan.
-6 Chairman Bennie Thompson (D-MS), where he rambled about his favorite topics—how the election was rigged and stolen, Black Lives Matter, antifa, his two impeachments, the Russia investigation, and more.
+6 Committee Chairman Bennie Thompson (D-MS), in which he rambled about his favorite topics—how the election was rigged and stolen, Black Lives Matter, antifa, his two impeachments, the Russia investigation, and more.

-Amid the chaotic 14 pages of complaints, however, Trump never said whether he’d comply with documentation and testimony requests when issued a subpoena.
+Amid the chaotic 14 pages of complaints, however, Trump never said whether he’d comply with documentation and testimony requests if issued a subpoena.

 Rep. Liz Cheney (R-WY), the committee’s vice chair, has already declared Trump as the “central cause” of the Capitol riot, citing his “repeated lies” about a stolen election and that he “incited his supporters to further violence.”

-“Donald Trump knew the courts had ruled against him, he had all this information, but still he made the conscious choice to claim fraudulently that the election was stolen,” Cheney said Thursday.
+“Donald Trump knew the courts had ruled against him, he had all this information, but still he made the conscious choice to claim fraudulently that the election was stolen,” Cheney said recently.

 Should Trump decline to testify as ordered, it’d be up to the Justice Department to pursue criminal charges against Trump—something it’s declined to do to this point, despite scathing testimony over the summer that has tied Trump directly to the Jan.
 6 insurrection and proven he profited off it.